bengineer19/go_utils/arrays_slices_cheatsheet.md

 * A slice can refer to any section of the underlying array, it doesn't have to refer to the whole thing

 A slice has a length and a capacity.
-* Length of the slice is, well, the legnth of the slice. _Not_ the length of the underlying array.
+* Length of the slice is, well, the length of the slice. _Not_ the length of the underlying array.
-* Capacity of the slice refers to how many elements of the underlying array can be used before running out of space.
+* Capacity of the slice refers to the **maximum size your slice can grow to before it won't fit** in the array it refers to.
+* If the slice does run out of space, a new array will automatically be allocated behind the scenes by `append()`.

 Here's an example, where our slice has a length of 2, but a capacity of 7
 ```